Hakky54/sslcontext-kickstart/README.md

 ### History
 As a Java developer I worked for different kinds of clients.
 Most of the time the application required to call other microservices within the organization or some other http servers.
-These requests needed to be secured and therefore it was required to load the ssl materials into the http client.
-Each client may require different input value to enable https requests and therefore I couldn't just copy-paste my earlier configuration into the new project.
+These requests needed to be secured, and therefore it was required to load the ssl materials into the http client.
+Each http client may require different input value to enable https requests, and therefore I couldn't just copy-paste my earlier configuration into the new project.
 The resulting configuration was in my opinion always verbose, not reusable, hard to test and hard to maintain.

 As a developer you also need to know how to properly load your file into your application and consume it as a KeyStore instance.
 Therefore, you also need to understand how to properly create for example a KeyManager and a TrustManager for you SSLContext.